-(2) such supplies cannot reasonably be obtained without exer-
+(2) such supplies cannot reasonably be obtained without exercising the authority granted by this section.

 (b) The President shall transmit any rule or order proposed under subsection (a) of this section (bearing an identification number) to each House of Congress on the date on which it is proposed.
 If such proposed rule or order is transmitted to the Congress such proposed